cmdalbem/portfolio/src/pages/meu-corre/index.md

 date2: "2024-06"
 title: "Meu Corre"
 minibio: "Bootstrapping a personal financial management app for delivery workers in Brazil."
-description: "Meu Corre is an app developed to support delivery workers in becoming financially aware during their often precarious daily work routine.
+description: "Meu Corre ("My Gig") is an app developed to support delivery workers in becoming financially aware during their often precarious daily work routine.
 By encouraging financial awareness, the app seeks to contribute to the individual organization of each worker as well as serve as a tool for the fight for rights by producing data on an unprecedented scale in Brazil."
 color: '#F7B700'
 tags: ['design','product management','research','entrepreneur']
 team: "Igor Dalla Vecchia (researcher, entrepreneur), Henrique Nievinski (designer) Caroline Jacobi (social media), Gabriela Hermann (institutional relations), Gabriela Pessoa (researcher), Daniel Dias (developer)"